niteya-shah/spinifel/README.md

 ## Installation

-As of writing, spinifel is designed to work on Cori Haswell only.
+As of writing, spinifel has been tested on Cori Haswell and Summit.

 To install spinifel, clone the repository and run

 ```
 ./setup/build_from_scratch.sh
 ```

 from its base directory.

 This will create a conda environment, install everything you need inside, and produce a `env.sh` file to set it up when needed.
 To use that environment, use

 ```
 source setup/env.sh
 ```

+This is included in most scripts, so it is not normally necessary to do this manually.

 ### Git clone through SSH
 The `build_from_scratch.sh` script clones some directories through ssh.
 For